severity-codes/severity-codes/README.md

 Hey there!
-I'm Serenity, a passionate Software Developer from sunny Fl.
-I love to go to the beach, springs, kyak, read, paddle board, go to concets and theme parks-pretty much anything outdoors when its not deathly hot.
+I'm Serenity, a passionate Software Developer from sunny FL .
+I love to go to the beach, springs, Kayak, read, paddle board, and concert hop, pretty much anything outdoors.
+That is , when its not deathly hot.
 I am  always eager to learn and explore new things!

 Im curently fluent in